finnschiermer/x86prime/README.md

 Some options:

  * "-show" display execution graph
+ * "-profile" display execution profile.
+Shows the execution count and average execution latency for each instruction.
  * "-help" show list of options.
 Use this to see options for selecting performance model details.
  * "-print_config" show configuration of microarchitecture and memory hierachy